Ravenscrag, Montreal: 1863 to 1882 : Hugh Allan

 In April 1863, when Hugh Allan and his family moved into Ravenscrag, the ballroom, its antechambers and the conservatory had still not been built.
 There is no precise information on when work began on these rooms.
 However, an order placed by Hugh Allan around 1863 to the company J. & W. Hilton to furnish the library suggests that construction of the new reception rooms was already underway or about to begin.
 Firstly, this order confirms the intention to change the purpose of the billiard room, which had just been completed, to a library.
 Indeed, the custom-made bookcases installed on either side of the fireplace were not originally intended for the room.
 In the known construction contracts from 1861, there is no mention of a library.
-However, there is mention of the creation of a billiard room located to the north of the living room.
+However, there is mention of the creation of a billiard room located to the north of the drawing room.
 Moreover, when Giuseppe Guidicini painted this room, he did not foresee the future addition of bookcases that would hide almost an entire wall.
 In this regard, in 1993, when the sculpted bookcases were being dismantled in order to present them at a museum exhibition, the workers rediscovered the artist's painted panels at the back.
 Furthermore, this change of purpose so soon after the construction of the residence shows that there were already plans to move the billiard room to one of the future antechambers to the ballroom.
 Moreover, an article published on December 7, 1872 in the Canadian Illustrated News confirms this move.
-This new billiard room is directly accessible "by a door located on the west side [of the living room]".
-Finally, note that the inventory of Hugh Allan's estate carried out on January 10, 1883 confirms the existence of a billiard room between the ballroom and the living room.
+This new billiard room is directly accessible "by a door located on the west side [of the drawing room]".
+Finally, note that the inventory of Hugh Allan's estate carried out on January 10, 1883 confirms the existence of a billiard room between the ballroom and the drawing room.